SolidEdgeCommunity/SolidEdge.Community/README.md

 ## [SolidEdge.Community.AddIn.Tools NuGet Package](https://www.nuget.org/packages/SolidEdge.Community.AddIn.Tools)

-This NuGet package does not contain any assemblies but does depends on [SolidEdge.Community NuGet Package](https://www.nuget.org/packages/SolidEdge.Community) which will automatically get installed when you install this package.
+This NuGet package does not contain any assemblies but does depends on the [SolidEdge.Community NuGet Package](https://www.nuget.org/packages/SolidEdge.Community) which will automatically get installed when you install this package.

 For example usage, please download and review the AddInDemo project available at the [Samples for Solid Edge on CodePlex](https://solidedgesamples.codeplex.com).